92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 1 hour and 10 minutes

-• Why We Love It: crowd-pleaser, one pan, beginner-friendly
+• Why I Love It: crowd-pleaser, one pan, beginner-friendly

-Since stone fruit doesn’t need much help in the flavor department, we coat sliced peaches with just the essentials: butter, brown sugar, cinnamon and vanilla.
-Then, we layer mounds of scrumptious biscuit dough on top to form a crust.
-All you need now is vanilla ice cream.
+Since ripe stone fruit doesn’t need much help in the flavor department, the peaches are coated with just the essentials: butter, brown sugar, cinnamon and vanilla.
+Then, mounds of scrumptious biscuit dough are layered on top to form a crust.
+All you'll need then is vanilla ice cream.

 37. Peaches-and-Cream Ice Pops